When is Good Friday?

 In some countries, there are special Good Friday processions, or re-enactments of the Crucifixion.

-Also, it also worth noting that this confusion over the name is confined to mostly Western European and North American Christians.
-Eastern Orthodox Christians call it "Great and Holy Friday.
+Also, it is worth noting that this confusion over the name is confined to mostly Western European and North American Christians.
+Eastern Orthodox Christians call it "Great and Holy Friday".
 Around the rest of the world, it's known as Holy Friday in most Latin nations, 'Great Friday' by the Slavic peoples, "Friday of Mourning" in Germany and "Long Friday" in Norway.

 In Bermuda, it is traditional to fly kites on Good Friday.
 These are often handmade affairs with wooden sticks, tissue paper, glue, and string.
 The use of wood and the shape of the kite is intended to represent the cross, and the kite flying in the sky symbolizes his ascension to heaven.